 Posts in this category are posts which I have migrated from my old blog, “The Liturgical Theology,” on the Patheos Evangelical Channel.

-This was originally posted on my Patheos Blog, “The Liturgical Theologian” in April 2016.
-You can read the original post here.
+This post was originally published on my former blog, “The Liturgical Theologian” and it can be found here.

 As we approach Reformation Day within the Protestant corners of the one holy catholic and apostolic church there is a tendency to romanticize the true nature of the various reformations to the point that the baby is all but thrown out with the bathwater.
 As an Anglican, and as one who believes in the branch theory of the church, to misread history in this manner is not only negligent: it is also lazy.
 My goal is to briefly outline the lasting and true legacy of the English Reformation in the remainder of this post.

 My friend and former mentor, Bishop Fitzsimmons Allison, once said to me, “Anyone who believes the English Reformation was about King Henry VIII truly deserves King Henry.”
 Though we may not agree on imputation or the new perspective on Paul, I have to agree with Bishop Allison wholeheartedly on this point.
 To resign the English Reformation to King Henry’s need for a divorce or control over his church is to miss the point entirely.
 The English Reformation wasn’t the byproduct of a judicial or ecclesiastical statement on the King’s marriage, rather it was the culmination, fulfillment, and realization of a spirituality that far preceded the Tudor dynasty, dating back to the second and third centuries after Christ.